KJJHHH/Stocks/Stock_Portfolio/README.md

 <!---🦁🙉😹🧑💗🦁🏋🐱🖼️📝--->

-Build stock portfolio by utilising different machine learning algorithm including linear regressions, SVM, tree methods, and deep learning and train the algorithms with rolling prediction for each month.
-The portfolios are based on automotive, semi conductor, and TFT-LCD industry.
+Build stock portfolio by utilising multiple machine learning algorithm with rolling prediction for each month.

 ## Data and Preprocessing
 - The data for training algorithms are downloaded from TEJ database, including **fundamental**, **chip**, and **Betas data**.
 Besides, we compute the **technical analysis** values include RSI, SMA, EMA, MACD, bband, KD, beta, willr, and bias with talib packages